Maarij/JavaScript30/README.md

 Learn to manipulate CSS variables with javascript selectors.

 ## 04 - Array Cardio Day 1
+Practice using filter, map, reduce, & sort to get more comfortable with arrays.

 ## 05 - Flex Panel Gallery